Sa Re Ga Ma Pa The Next Singing ICON

-Sa Re Ga Ma Pa The Next Singing ICON is the 13th season of Indian Telugu-language musical/singing reality television show Sa Re Ga Ma Pa.
-It started airing on Zee Telugu from 23 August 2020 and also digitally available on ZEE5.
-Kondepudi Yasaswi is the winner of the show.
+Sa Re Ga Ma Pa The Next Singing ICON is the 13th season of Indian Telugu-language musical/singing reality television show Sa Re Ga Ma Pa Telugu.
+It premiered on Zee Telugu from 23 August 2020.
+Kondepudi Yasaswi is the winner of the season.

 Production

 It started on 23 August 2020 with Pradeep Machiraju as the host.
 The show is directed by Shashi Kiran Goud and judged by Koti, S. P. Sailaja and Chandrabose.
 The final episode was aired on 21 March 2021.